 3. Allergies & Food Intolerances

-Food allergies — particularly with wheat gluten or dairy — may worsen brain fog.
+Food allergies or sensitivities — particularly with wheat gluten or dairy — may worsen brain fog.
 As one scientist puts it, "gluten sensitivity can be primarily, and at times, exclusively, a neurological disease."
-Scientists have shown a clear link between the gut and the brain.
+There exists a clear link between the gut and the brain.
 Celiac disease, a condition caused when someone sensitive to gluten continues consuming it, causes inflammation in the digestive system that, in turn, influences balance, concentration, and memory.
 Likewise, consuming dairy when you have lactose intolerance or an allergy impacts the central nervous system and can cause brain fog.

 Many commonly prescribed and over-the-counter medications may reduce your mental clarity.
 Benzodiazepines (a class of drugs prescribed to treat anxiety), opiate pain medications, and prescription and non-prescription sleep aids may exacerbate brain fog.
 Some medications can interact with each other, or even with over-the-counter products and nutritional supplements, amplifying their effects and affecting mental clarity.